The Grapes of Wrath

-and Pulitzer Prize for fiction, and it was cited prominently when Steinbeck was awarded the Nobel Prize in 1962.
+and Pulitzer Prize for fiction, and it was cited prominently when Steinbeck was awarded the Nobel Prize in Literature in 1962.

 Set during the Great Depression, the novel focuses on the Joads, a poor family of tenant farmers driven from their Oklahoma home by drought, economic hardship, agricultural industry changes, and bank foreclosures forcing tenant farmers out of work.
-Due to their nearly hopeless situation, and in part because they are trapped in the Dust Bowl, the Joads set out for California along with thousands of other "Okies" seeking jobs, land, dignity, and a future.
+Due to their nearly hopeless situation, and in part because they are trapped in the Dust Bowl, the Joads set out for California on the "mother road", along with thousands of other "Okies" seeking jobs, land, dignity, and a future.

 The Grapes of Wrath is frequently read in American high school and college literature classes due to its historical context and enduring legacy.
-A celebrated Hollywood film version, starring Henry Fonda and directed by John Ford, was released in 1940.
+A Hollywood film version, starring Henry Fonda and directed by John Ford, was released in 1940.

 Plot

 The narrative begins just after Tom Joad is paroled from McAlester prison, where he had been incarcerated after being convicted of homicide in self-defense.
-While hitchhiking to his home near Sallisaw, Oklahoma, Tom meets former preacher Jim Casy, whom he remembers from his childhood, and the two travel together.
+While hitchhiking to his home near Sallisaw, Oklahoma, Tom meets former preacher Jim Casy, whom he remembers from childhood, and the two travel together.
 Arriving at Tom's childhood farm home, they find it deserted.
 Disconcerted and confused, Tom and Casy meet an old neighbor, Muley Graves, who says the family is at Uncle John Joad's home nearby.
 Graves says the banks have evicted all the farmers.
 They have moved away, but Muley refuses to leave the area.

 The next morning, Tom and Casy go to Uncle John's.
 Tom's family is loading their remaining possessions into a Hudson sedan converted into a truck; with the crops destroyed by the Dust Bowl, the family has defaulted on their bank loans and their farm has been repossessed.
 The family sees no option but to seek work in California, which has been described in handbills as fruitful and offering high pay.
 The Joads put everything they have into making the journey.
 Although leaving Oklahoma violates his parole, Tom takes the risk, and invites Casy to join the family.

 Traveling west on Route 66, the Joads find the road crowded with other migrants.
 In makeshift camps, they hear many stories from others, some returning from California.
 The group worries that California may not be as rewarding as suggested.
 The family dwindles on the way: Grampa dies and they bury him in a field; Granma dies close to the California state line; and both Noah (the eldest Joad son) and Connie Rivers (the husband of the pregnant Joad daughter, Rose of Sharon) leave the family.
 Led by Ma, the remaining members continue on, as nothing is left for them in Oklahoma.